-Is someone responsible for checking with the person on a regular basis to see that the plan is working?
+Is someone responsible to check with the person on a regular basis to see that the plan is working?

-Find out: Find out who is responsible and how often they meet with the person.
+responsible and how often they meet with the person.
 Are there other ways this person finds out whether things are working?
-Does the team identify problems and make sure that action is taken to find solutions?
-D5